Skip to main content

 • “It follows the golden rule of introducing a mechanic in a safe environment and letting the player slowly get used to it.”

-• “The time slowing mechanic is nice; it allows you to tweak the difficulty level to what suits you or help you practice a challenging segment before doing it in real-time.”
+• “The time slowing mechanic is nice, allowing you to adjust the difficulty level to suit you or practice challenging segments before doing them in real-time.”

-• “Some mechanics aren't properly shown, and you basically have to do trial and error instead of being guided in an easy way to learn.”
+• “Some mechanics aren't properly shown and you basically have to do trial and error instead of being put in an easy way to learn.”

 • “The portal mechanic is kind of weird when you're constantly flinging back and forth between portals.”